Kid-Friendly, Cheap, and Nutritious Soup: Butternut Squash With a Dash of Nutmeg

 A Quick, Cheap, and Nutritious Soup

 What could be more comforting than a large steaming bowl of this colourful family favourite served with a really good wholemeal bread?
+My grandchildren love it.
 To make a more substantial lunch or supper, toast the bread, spread with some grated cheese, and then pop under the grill until melting.
 Enjoy the slightly sweet flavour of the soup with the warmth of added nutmeg, perhaps adding a dash of turmeric for its health-promoting properties; and bask in the satisfaction of having produced a low-cost, healthy, and nutritious meal for minimal effort.
 Any leftovers can be frozen or kept in the refrigerator for the next day.

 - 1 medium (around 2lb) Butternut Squash, Chopped, seeds removed (no need to peel)

 - 1 large Onion, Chopped